 Andrew B. Cohen is the Chief Investment Officer and Co-Founder of Cohen Private Ventures which invests long-term capital, primarily in direct private investments and other opportunistic transactions, and manages family office activities, on behalf of Steven A. Cohen and his family.

-Prior to his position with Cohen Private Ventures, Mr. Cohen was an Analyst and Portfolio Manager at the Firm from 2002 to 2005, investing in public equities and debt securities.
+Prior to his position with Cohen Private Ventures, Mr. Cohen was an Analyst and Portfolio Manager at the firm from 2002 to 2005, investing in public equities and debt securities.
 From 2005 to 2009, Mr. Cohen was a Partner and Managing Director of Dune Capital Management LP, an investment management firm based in New York City.
-Mr. Cohen began his career at Morgan Stanley where he was an Analyst in the real estate department and principal investing group (MSREF) and then an Associate in the mergers and acquisitions department post business school.
+He began his career at Morgan Stanley where he was an Analyst in the real estate department and principal investing group (MSREF) and then an Associate in the mergers and acquisitions department following business school.

 Mr. Cohen is the Vice Chairman, member of the Board of Directors, and a minority owner of the New York Mets Baseball Club.
 He represents the New York Mets on Major League Baseball’s International Committee.
 Mr. Cohen also serves as Vice Chairman of the Board of Directors and Chair of the Compensation Committee of Laureate Education.
 He is a member of the National Advisory Board of the Johns Hopkins Berman Institute of Bioethics, a trustee and member of the investment committee of The Gilman School, and a member of the TGL Board of Governors, representing the New York Team.

 Mr. Cohen received a BA from the University of Pennsylvania and an MBA from the Wharton School of the University of Pennsylvania.
 He resides in New York with his wife, Suzi Kwon Cohen, and their two children.